 Someone with some know-how really took their time when designing the DeWalt ToughSystem Music + Charger.
-The unit’s protective rubber housing goes beyond basic overmold on the eight corners and outsides to create a crush zone style defense to falls.
+The unit’s protective rubber housing goes beyond basic overmold.
+The eight corners and outsides create a crush zone style defense to falls.
 It’s recollective of the way the top handle on the DeWalt DC012 worksite radio.
 The handle runs across the front face and combines with a recessed design to keep the control panel safe.
-Those features also combine to create a recess between the fall protection and speaker covers, giving them a zone of protection as well.
+Those features also combine to create a recess between the fall protection and speaker covers.
+It gives them another zone of protection.

 On the back, you’ll find the power cord connection and battery doors.
 There’s only one battery compartment, so there’s no guessing.
 With the unit plugged in, you’re charging your battery.
 With it unplugged, you’re using the battery for power.

-Five source modes can be cycled by pressing the “SRC” button.
+You cycle through the five source modes by pressing the “SRC” button.
 These include 2 FM, an AM, auxiliary, and Bluetooth (there’s also a dedicated Bluetooth button).
 12 FM and 6 AM presets are available.
 Once you’re in the correct mode, the center dial/button becomes your best friend.
 By default, it’s the volume adjustment.
 Pressing it brings up other options, including scan and manual selection modes for radio stations.

 One setting that you’ll find here that’s definitely not on many of the other jobsite radios out there is for adjusting your bass, midtones, and treble.
 It’s one of those little things that helps dial in even better sound quality.